 As we settled into the apartment we’d rented for the three day conference, I was relieved to find that our symposium was in the opening slot; we could get it done and then be free to soak up the 400 plus amazing minds surrounding us.
-These included Professor Katherine Rumswick-Cole, who gave a fascinating key note lecture on the way ‘family’ is constructed in neo-liberal-ableist societies.
+These included Professor Katherine Runswick-Cole, who gave a fascinating key note lecture – The trouble with hard working families work disability & austerity – on the way ‘family’ is constructed in neo-liberal-ableist societies.

 In this lecture she problematized the language of the ‘hardworking family’ so often used in UK politics today, demonstrating how this sets up ideas of families deserving of support and those not deemed worthy.
 Another key note lecture, given by Professor Kjeld Hogsbro, was of particular relevance to my work as he used disability perspectives to challenge purely medical understandings of mental illness.

 Exclusionary factors in claiming disability rights